cherrypy/cherrypy/.github/ISSUE_TEMPLATE.md

-* **Other information** (e.g. detailed explanation, stacktraces, related issues, suggestions how to fix, links for us to have context, eg. stackoverflow, gitter, etc)
+* **Other information** (e.g. detailed explanation, stacktraces, related issues, suggestions how to fix, links for us to have context, e.g. stackoverflow, gitter, etc.)